joelambert/Retina-Compass-Helpers/README.markdown

 ## Install

-1. Move the retina folder into your compass directory
+1. Move the folder containing this README into your compass directory (rename it to `retina`)

 2. Add the following to your `config.rb`